appleseedhq/appleseed-maya/docs/source/shaders/material/as_standard_surface.rst

 ~~~~~~~~~~~~~~~~~~~~~

 *Absorption Depth*
     Sets the depth at which full absorption takes place.
-Low values result in dense absorbing materials, high values in transparent appearance ones. [#]_
+Low values result in dense absorbing materials, high values in transparent appearance ones.

 *Absorption Color*
     The color used for the volumetric absorption.

-.. warning:: The refraction BSDF cannot presently support layered coatings nor coating absorption.
-This will be covered in a future release supporting layered closures.

 -----